 The Ear Stick also sound surprisingly loud and clear.
-Volume-wise, it seems to go as loud as the Ear 1, despite the more open design, though I couldn’t tolerate it that high for long.
+Volume-wise, it’s only a little less loud than the fully in-ear Ear 2, despite the more open design, though I couldn’t tolerate it that high for long.
 At around 70%, there’s still enough volume to enjoy your music, podcasts, or audiobooks.

 The mids and highs are definitely clearer than the Ear 1 and on par with the Ear 2.
 The bass is only slightly improved; the open design tends to bring down the thumping feeling of bass with it, but Nothing’s “bass lock” algorithm balances that out.
 However, it has received a boost in a recent update and is now a bit more impactful than before.
 And if you don’t like the default sound signature, there are three different presets and a custom equalizer to tailor it in 12-step increments (-6 to +6 for bass, mids, and treble).

 Despite the open design, the Ear Stick sound surprisingly loud and clear.

 Compared to the Ear 1, both the Ear Stick and Ear 2 show a marked improvement in the built-in microphones’ audio quality.
 Voices come out clearer (though with some odd artifacts in calmer environments) and background noise is reduced, even when it’s erratic and inconsistent.
 I tested this out by recording a sample next to a Nest Hub that was playing wind, nature, fan, and thunderstorm sounds.
-While the Ear Stick canceled out every bit of noise, the Ear 1 still let some of the louder thunders and noises come through.
+While the Ear Stick and Ear 2 canceled out every bit of noise, the Ear 1 still let some of the louder thunders and noises come through.